 So here is our review of this printing pen according to the shortlisted criteria above:

 Aesthetic Design: this 3D printing pen is ergonomically designed to make handling easy regardless of the position or the angle of the task to be executed.
 Although it closely resembles the traditional glue gun some differences such as a curved back provides some support for the user’s wrist and hand.
 The 7Tech 3D printing pen comes in different colors which can be chosen during purchase.

 - Speed Control: 3D printing processes consist of varying the flow speed of molten plastic when executing different types of designs.
-7Tech includes a one finger slider which enables one increase the flow speed when executing repetitive tasks or reduce flow speed when working on more intricate designs.
+7Tech includes a one-finger slider that enables one to increase the flow speed when executing repetitive tasks or reduce flow speed when working on more intricate designs.

-- LCD Display Screen: while printing, there are times you will definitely need information on your printer concerning temperature, flow speed etc. and 7Tech 3D printing pen provides an LCD screen which beams real-time information to its user.
+- LCD Display Screen: while printing, there are times you will definitely need information on your printer concerning temperature, flow speed, etc. and 7Tech 3D printing pen provides an LCD screen that beams real-time information to its user.

 - Auto Standby Mode: in order to save power as well as elongate the life span of the 7Tech printing pen, a standby mode is included in its features.
 This standby feature automatically engages ones the pen has been lying idle for approximately 5 minutes.